-A large 19th-century dwelling, in a sought-out
+A large 19th-century dwelling, with a garden of nearly 800 m2,

-neighbourhood in downtown Nantes
+located in a sought-out neighbourhood in downtown Nantes

 Nantes, LOIRE-ATLANTIQUE pays-de-loire 44300 FR